The history, appearance, hunting style, and current status of the iconic hunting dog from Hungary

 |Breed Clubs and Organizations||Vizsla Club of America, AKC (Sporting Group), FCI (Group 7), NAVHDA|

 Drawing an accurate timeline for the development of the Vizsla is not easy.
 Many of the published histories on the breed seem more like wishful thinking than true scholarly analysis.
-I’ve read many claims about the breed being 1,000 years old and of ancient rock carvings depicting Vizslas hunting with hawks, but I have yet to find anything that substantiates those claims them or even attempts to put them into an accurate historical context.
+I’ve read many claims about the breed being 1,000 years old and of ancient rock carvings depicting Vizslas hunting with hawks, but I have yet to find anything that substantiates those claims or even attempts to put them into an accurate historical context.

 For example, many authors claim that references to the Vizsla can be found in a 14th century manuscript known as the Vienna Illuminated Chronicle.
 If true, such a reference would certainly support the idea that the Vizsla is an old breed of hunting dog.
 However, the Chronicle was written entirely in Latin and that the word Vizsla appears nowhere in it.
 Sure, the Chronicle has some beautiful illustrations of hunting scenes, some of which include dogs.
 If you squint hard enough and use your imagination, you may see one or two dogs that have a vague resemblance to a modern Vizsla.
 The problem is, the dogs look like just about every other short-haired hunting breed in the world.
 They could be anything from English Foxhounds to Rhodesian Ridgebacks…yet Vizsla supporters claim that not only are the dogs definitely Vizslas, but the illustrations actually prove that the breed has been kept pure for centuries!